 Little known fact: Naomi’s first & only cartoon publication was when she was 16, in The Fresno Bee—but she keeps a file folder of unpublished cartoons that the New Yorker may or may not be interested in.
 (In this way, she has selfishly kept her sense of humor to herself.
 Maybe one day she’ll correct this terrible flaw, then write about it in the third person.)

 A daily runner and

 cyclist, person who rides a bicycle, Naomi has captured much of her path on digital.
-Her first book, Portland Light: Post-Industrial City Poems & Photography, contains “lite” poems and dark photography, exposing urban details of life in her beloved city, Portland, Oregon… aka the Rose City, aka Stumptown, aka simply, PDX.
-Some of her photographs are also posted at Flickr, the occasional Lulu product, & right here:
+Her aforementioned first book, Portland Light: Post-Industrial City Poems & Photography, contains “lite” poems & dark photography, exposing urban details of life in her beloved city, Portland, Oregon… aka the Rose City, aka Stumptown, aka simply, PDX.
+A city from which she’s moved away, incidentally… Some of her photographs are also posted at Flickr, on an occasional Lulu product, & right here:

 Other work: Naomi’s a uniquely gifted feng shui consultant, been an adjunct professor at Portland State University, a copy editor for Intel websites, crafted newsletters for Portland Area Theatre Alliance, penned river poetry while tending the quiet-ish office at a wooden boat repair company, and served on the editorial collective for VoiceCatcher, an anthology dedicated to Portland-area women’s writing & art.

 She’s also done some work with fruits and vegetables and a very big knife.
 Maybe more about that someday…

 Speaking of more, there are more books planned for the Portland Light series, which is sold at select physical locations including Powell’s and Budd+Finn in Portland.
 If you’d like to stock the books in your shop, or get a copy for yourself, or get in touch for some other reason, send an email to: naomifast(at)gmail(dot)com.